Setting Up PHP, Apache, and MySQL on macOS Without MAMP Part II

 2. Navigate to the var folder with cd /var.

-3. Type mkdir mysql to create a new directory named mysql
+3. Create a new directory named mysql using mkdir mysql.

-4. Create the symlink of mysql.sock using ln -s /tmp/mysql.sock /mysql/mysql.sock command.
+4. Create the symlink of mysql.sock using the command ln -s /tmp/mysql.sock /var/mysql/mysql.sock.

 Set MySQL Password

-Then we need to create password for root user.
-In Unix terminology, the root user is the one who has all administrative access.
-Type the following command in Terminal to set the password:
+Next, we need to set a password for the root user.
+In Unix-based systems, the root user has full administrative access.
+To set the password, enter the following command in Terminal:

 mysqladmin -u root password new_password

-Change the “new_password” with the password of your choice.
+Replace “new_password” with a password of your choice.

 Managing MySQL

-In this tutorial, we are going to connect to MySQL via the socket file.
-So, let’s head over to the Socket tab, and enter the following information:
+In this tutorial, we’ll connect to MySQL via the socket file.
+Navigate to the Socket tab in Sequel Pro and enter the following details:

-2. Username: Enter the MySQL username as root – since we have no other users at this point.
+2. Username: Enter root as the MySQL username, as no other users have been created yet.

-3. Password: Enter the Password that you have set for the root user above.
+3. Password: Enter the password you set for the root user.

 5. Socket: Set the socket path to /var/mysql/mysql.sock.